tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 ``INSERT INTO submodules`` |br|
 |nbsp| |nbsp| ``VALUES ('space', 'box', 10000, 'insert etc.');``

-Now try to delete the new row from the modules table:
+Now try to delete the corresponding row from the modules table:

 ``DELETE FROM modules WHERE name = 'box';``